CloudCannon/documentation/_building/jekyll.md

 CloudCannon plugin support is currently in private beta.
 To join, [contact support](mailto:support@cloudcannon.com) and request access.
 {: .info}

+To enable Jekyll plugins on a site:

+1. Go to Site Settings / Details
+2. Enable the Use Experimental Plugin Building option
+3. Update the site.

-To enable Jekyll plugins on a site go to *Site Settings* / *Details*.
-Ensure the **Use Experimental Plugin Building** is enabled and update the site.
-This will trigger a rebuild of the site including plugins.
+Enabling Jekyll plugins will trigger a rebuild of the site.

 ![Enabling plugins](/img/building/plugins.png){: .screenshot srcset="/img/building/plugins.png 800w, /img/building/plugins@2x.png 1600w"}